Return to UCSF Voicemail service page

 - When prompted, say "Play messages."
 Your most recent voicemail message is read.
 If necessary, say "Next message" repeatedly until you locate the desired message.

-How do I listen to a voicemail message via touch-tone?
+How do I listen to a voicemail message via touch-tone phone?

 - To listen to voicemail, complete the following steps:

-- From a Campus phone, call x66000 or press the Message Waiting button on your phone.
+- From a Cisco phone, call 66000 or press the Message Waiting button on your phone.

-- From an off-campus phone, call 415-476-6000 and press the Star key when you reach the voicemail system.
-You will be prompted for your ID; enter your 5-digit phone extension.
+- From a non-Cisco phone, call 415-476-6000 and press the Star key when you reach the voicemail system.
+You will be prompted for your ID.
+Enter your 5-digit phone extension number (last 5 digits of your phone number).

-- From a mobile phone, call 415-476-6000 and press the Star key when you reach the voicemail system.
-You will be prompted for your ID; enter your 5-digit phone extension.
+- From a Cisco phone at Stanyan Hospital and clinics, call 415-476-6000 and press the Star key when you reach the voicemail system.
+You will be prompted for your ID.
+Enter your full 10-digit phone number.

 2. When prompted, press 1 for voicemail.
 Your most recent voicemail message is read.